sidneyshafer/css-guide/README.md

 # CSS Sandbox Part 1

->CSS snippets, examples, and code breakdown for learning the basics of CSS.
+>Snippets, examples, and code breakdowns for learning the basics of CSS..

 ## Table of Contents